particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 ## Monitoring Product Logs

 The logs page (<i class="icon-terminal"></i>) is also available to product creators!
 Featuring the same interface as what you are used to with the [developer version of the dashboard](/guide/tools-and-features/dashboard/), the logs will now include events from any device identifying as your product.
 Use this page to get a real-time look into what is happening with your devices.
-In order to take full advantage of the logs page, be sure to use `Spark.publish()` in your firmware.
+In order to take full advantage of the logs page, be sure to use `Particle.publish()` in your firmware.

 ## Managing your subscription